 Andrew and his wife, Leeanne, have daughters in Year 6 and Year 12 and a son who graduated in 2015.

 David attended Essendon Grammar School from Year 5 to Year 12.
 Active in ex-student sport, he served for over 30 years as a player and administrator.
 Following collaboration with school personnel on sport-related matters, and in particular with construction of the Social Club and sport facilities at the East Keilor Campus, David was invited to join the School Board.

 David’s son attended PEGS from ELC to Year 12.
 David still works full-time as a dentist and tries to squeeze in the occasional game of golf.

-YIYING (SALLY) TSANG (past student)
+YIYING (SALLY) TSANG (past student and current parent)

 Sally is a medical doctor who is completing her specialist training in anaesthesia, and is also involved in clinical research, teaching and mentoring of medical students.
 She graduated as Dux of PEGS in 2002 and was Leader of the School Orchestra.
 During her time at PEGS she twice represented Australia at the International Mathematical Olympiad.
 Sally remains a keen musician, having been Assistant Concertmaster of the Australian Doctors' Orchestra and a previous committee member of the Victorian Youth Symphony Orchestra.

 Sally is committed to seeing PEGS continue as a leader in providing outstanding educational opportunities for both boys and girls.
 Her daughter is commencing Kindergarten at PEGS in 2018.

 Husband of a former Penleigh student, father and grandfather of students of the school, John has been active in the PEGS community for many years.
 He was the inaugural Chair of the Friends of PEGS and is currently Chairman of the PEGS Foundation.